madaster/madaster.github.io/ch/en/index.md

  * Download the <a href="/files/en/Madaster Materials.xlsx" target="_blank">Madaster Material List</a> - it displays the materials in English that are standard in the Madaster database, plus the UID's of the materials.
  * Read the <a href="/files/ch/en/Madaster BIM - IFC guidelines_EN.pdf" target="_blank">Madaster IFC-guidelines</a> - it briefly describes the most important instructions for drawing up a BIM model.
- * Read the <a href="/files/ch/en/Madaster BIM - IFC import process_EN.pdf" target="_blank">Madaster BIM IFC import</a> - this describes the import of IFC files within Madaster.
+ * Read the <a href="/files/en/Madaster BIM - IFC import process.pdf" target="_blank">Madaster BIM IFC import</a> - this describes the import of IFC files within Madaster.
  * Read the <a href="/files/ch/en/Madaster BIM - IFC Export EN.pdf" target="_blank">Madaster BIM IFC export</a> – this briefly describes the steps to export an IFC file.
  * Download the <a href="http://www.bimcollab.com/en/Support/Support/Downloads/BIMcollab-ZOOM" target="_blank">Madaster Smart View set (BIMCollab) and BIMCollab Zoom</a> Solution (free IFC viewer) - Import this file into the BIMCollab Zoom solution to validate the quality of your IFC file.
  * Important general information about BIM can be obtained via <a href="https://www.bimloket.nl//documents/BIM-ILS_infographicA4_2020_UK_021.pdf" target="_blank">BIM loket</a>.